sinha-19/COA-Guide/README.md

 # Computer Organisation and Architecture (COA) Interview Guide

-Welcome to the **Computer Organisation and Architecture (COA) Interview Guide** – your comprehensive, interview-focused reference for mastering every key concept in modern computer architecture.
+Welcome to the **Computer Organisation and Architecture (COA) Guide** – your comprehensive, interview-focused reference for mastering every key concept in modern computer architecture.

 ---